Summary: in this tutorial, you will learn how to use the SQL FETCH

 table in the sample database for the demonstration.

-The following statement returns the first employee who has the highest salary:
+clause to get the first five employees who have the highest salary:

 SELECT